alexej-schelle/HandbookOfDataScience/README.md

 ### Information for contributors:

-Contributors who are interested in publishing stories of their daily business or development of an own NLP model may send their ideas for peer review to ejp@krealix.de.
+Contributors who are interested in publishing stories of their daily business or in the development of an own NLP model may send their ideas for peer review to ejp@krealix.de.

 Articles for contributors will be created by specific and generic AI models.